dantogno/unity-scripting-upgrade/Documentation/unity-scripting-upgrade.md

 ### Task-based Asynchronous Pattern (TAP)

-[Asynchronous programming](https://docs.microsoft.com/en-us/dotnet/csharp/async) allows time consuming operations to take place without causing your application to become unresponsive.
-This functionality also allows your code to wait for time consuming operations to finish before continuing with subsequent code that should not execute until the time consuming operation has finished.
+[Asynchronous programming](https://docs.microsoft.com/dotnet/csharp/async) allows time consuming operations to take place without causing your application to become unresponsive.
+This functionality also allows your code to wait for time consuming operations to finish before continuing with code that depends on the results of these operations.
 For example, you could wait for a file to load or a network operation to complete.

-In Unity, this is typically accomplished with [coroutines](https://docs.unity3d.com/Manual/Coroutines.html).
-However, since C# 5, the preferred method of asynchronous programming in .NET development has been the [Task-based Asynchronous Pattern (TAP)](https://docs.microsoft.com/en-us/dotnet/standard/asynchronous-programming-patterns/task-based-asynchronous-pattern-tap) using the `async` and `await` keywords with [System.Threading.Task](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.task).
-In summary, in an `async` function you can `await` a task, waiting to continue work until the task has completed without blocking the rest of your application from updating.
+In Unity, asynchronous programming is typically accomplished with [coroutines](https://docs.unity3d.com/Manual/Coroutines.html).
+However, since C# 5, the preferred method of asynchronous programming in .NET development has been the [Task-based Asynchronous Pattern (TAP)](https://docs.microsoft.com/dotnet/standard/asynchronous-programming-patterns/task-based-asynchronous-pattern-tap) using the `async` and `await` keywords with [System.Threading.Task](https://docs.microsoft.com/dotnet/api/system.threading.tasks.task).
+In summary, in an `async` function you can `await` a task's completion without blocking the rest of your application from updating.

 ```csharp
 // Unity coroutine